Guide · 7 min read

 • Groundwork or site preparation costs

-• Temporary kitchens for areas of the home not affected by the insured event
+• Temporary kitchens for parts of the home not affected by the insured event

 • Hire that started before the claim was approved

-The average insurance-funded temporary kitchen hire lasts between 8 and 16 weeks.
-However, this varies enormously depending on:
+The average insurance-funded temporary kitchen hire lasts between 8 and 16 weeks, though this varies enormously depending on:

 • The extent of the damage